kaminiwalunj/mslearn-fabric/Instructions/Labs/Get-started-with-Real-Time-Analytics-in-Microsoft-Fabric.md

           ![New table wizard step five](./Images/42.png)

-        - Wait for the steps in the summary screen to complete which include:
+        - Wait for the steps in the summary screen to complete, which include:
             - Create table (sales)
             - Create mapping (sales_mapping)
             - Data queuing